oliviawestmacottssw/SSW.Rules.Content/rules/do-you-turn-edit-and-continue-off/rule.md

 ---

 With VS2013, you get the long awaited 64 bit edit and continue, and it is turned on by default.
 Edit and Continue is great when you need to make a quick change to executing code.
-However, it has its downsides too:
+However, it has its downsides too:​

 - Web Development - Kills IISExpress when you stop
 - Can lead to bad development practices (trying to debug instead of doing RED, GREEN, REFACTOR)

-This is why we recommend that it is turned OFF by default.
+​This is why we recommend that it is turned OFF by default.​​